josip2312/nuxt3-test-borislav/README.md

 The company's Software Architect has given three key advices: he wants to keep the application modular and thus work with components.
-As for styling the application, we should use tailwindCSS as much as possible so that we can update the corporate design system anytime.
+As for styling the application, we should use tailwind.

 Some links to get you started with the API (OpenWeatherMap):